katelynrae/Documentation/docs/project-overview.md

 We established a not for profit entity (The Complex Data Collective - or CODACO) which owns all IP and copyright associated with the project.
 This entity then grants a license to any user of the software under something called the General Public License.

-You may have heard of it (it is very popular in open source software) but it provides anyone who wants to use our software certain guaranteed freedoms.
+You may have heard of it (it is popular in open source software) but it provides anyone who wants to use our software certain guaranteed freedoms.

 * Freedom to use the software commercially, without restriction
 * Freedom to modify the software however they see fit